The dynamic generalized covariance measure for conditional independence testing with nonstationary time series: Assumptions and the Main Theoretical Result

 \begin{theorem} Suppose that Assumptions~\ref{asmpt_causal_rep_process_nsts},~\ref{asmpt_causal_rep_adaptive_stat_learn_algo_nsts},~\ref{asmpt_causal_rep_pred_proc_nsts},~\ref{asmpt_causal_rep_errors_nsts},~\ref{asmpt_funct_dep_nsts},~\ref{asmpt_total_variation_nsts} related to the temporal dependence and nonstationarity of the processes all hold for the sequence of collections of distributions $(\mathcal{P}_{0,n}^{\ast})_{n\in\mathbb{N}}$, where $\mathcal{P}_{0,n}^{\ast}\subset\mathcal{P}_{0,n}^{\mathrm{CI}}$ for each $n\in\mathbb{N}$.
 Further, suppose that If the offsets $\tau_n \xrightarrow[]{} 0$ and $\nu_n\xrightarrow[]{} 0$ are chosen such that condition~\eqref{offset_condition_nsts} holds, then we have \end{theorem}

-The dGCM test possesses a property known as rate double robustness, which means that we only require modest convergence rates for the products of the prediction errors rather than for each prediction error individually.
-This property can be especially useful in the contexts of causal discovery for time-delayed effects and variable selection in time series forecasting.
-For instance, a faster convergence rate of a nowcasting model can compensate for a slower convergence rate of a forecasting model.
+The dGCM test possesses a property known as rate double robustness, which means that we place stronger convergence rate requirements on the products of the $L^2(P)$ norms of the estimation errors than on each one individually.

-We demonstrate that the convergence rates required by Theorem~\ref{thm:test_nsts_DR} for estimating the time-varying regression functions can be achieved in Section~\ref{appendix:CI_test_SIEVE} of the supplement.
-Under additional mild assumptions about the temporal dependence and nonstationarity of the observed processes\textemdash ensuring they are approximately stationary over short time segments\textemdash the sieve time-varying regression estimator from \textcite{zhouzhou_sieve} achieves the required convergence rates.
-Note that there are several other time-varying regression estimators for locally stationary processes; see Section~\ref{subsection:tv_regr_SIEVE} of the supplement.
-As discussed previously, locally stationary processes are a well-studied class of nonstationary processes that is nested by the general triangular array framework for nonstationary processes from this section.
+We demonstrate that the convergence rates required by Theorem~\ref{thm:test_nsts_DR} for estimating the time-varying regression functions can be achieved in Section A of the supplement.
+Under additional mild assumptions about the temporal dependence and nonstationarity of the time series, ensuring they are approximately stationary over short time segments, the sieve regression estimator from \textcite{zhouzhou_sieve} achieves the required rates.
+These processes, known as locally stationary processes, are a well-studied class of nonstationary processes that is nested within the general triangular array framework from this section.